In the blistering heat, she steps outside with water bottle and phone in hand, knowing the journey will be arduous, long, and possibly futile…

 Saddle Brook County Park, Saddle Brook, New Jersey

-It is Pokestop, Lure, Gym, and Pokemon heaven.
-The area is a small lake with many benches, all engraved in remembrance of people who have died.
+This park is Pokestop, Lure, Gym, and Pokemon heaven.
+The area consists of a small lake surrounded by many benches, all engraved in remembrance of people who have died.
 These benches are all designated Pokestops and because the lake is small, it is the perfect place to walk around and pass through all of the streaming petals and Pokemon.

 But apparently I wasn’t the only person to discover this secret.
-There were thralls of kids, teenagers, young adults, and even parents, all walking around with their phones, scouting the area.
+When I first visited this park, there were thralls of kids, teenagers, young adults, and even parents, all walking around with their phones, scouting the area.
 Or, they were gathered in big groups, challenging Gyms or taking advantage of Lures.
 There were so many people that it was difficult not to bump into someone in front of you; if you walked too slowly, people bumped into you from behind.
-As someone who suffers from social anxiety and claustrophobia, this was not the best situation.
+Don’t let this deter you, though.

-However, I was able to enjoy the walk and the scenery… and of course catch some Pokemon!
+I was able to enjoy the walk and the scenery, and, of course. catch some Pokemon.
 At this lake I caught two rare Pokemon: a Bulbasaur and a Charmander.
-There are apparently Dratini and Electabuzz in the area, but my phone and patience for people were dying.
+In fact, the area seems to be a Charmander nest, although I can’t guarantee this considering the nests change from time to time.
+There are also Dratini and Electabuzz in the area.

-I walked around the lake a couple times and was actually able to take in the scenery.
+I walked around the lake a couple times and took in the scenery.
 It really is beautiful.

-At one point I came across a Lure that was placed near an empty bench.
+At one point, I came across a Lure that was placed near an empty bench.
 I sat down and read my book while letting the game run, only pausing when my phone buzzed and a good Pokemon showed up.
-It’s funny because Pokemon Go is a type of technology, and yet it has allowed me to reconnect with nature and given me an excuse to read outside.
-It must be an oxymoron to see a girl with a 21st century smartphone reading a book from the 1800’s (I am currently reading Sense and Sensibility by Jane Austin).
+If you like reading and also like playing Pokemon Go, this park is the perfect place to do it.

-While at the Lure, I caught a bunch of water Pokemon, including Staryu, Magikarp, Slowpoke, Krabby, Goldeen, and Seaking.
-I also caught enough Poliwag to evolve it into a Poliwhirl.
+While at the Lure, I caught a bunch of water Pokemon, including Staryu, Magikarp, Slowpoke, Krabby, Goldeen, Poliwag and Seaking.

-However, the rarest Pokemon wasn’t directly next to the lake.
+One of the rarer Pokemon I found, though, wasn’t directly next to the lake.
 I ventured down a path that leads to other parts of the park because I was curious to see what Pokestops were in that direction.
 Pokestops were scarce, but, during my search, I happened upon a Jynx and captured it! :3

-Although Scyther was forfeit, I was able to capture a ton of Charmander (seriously, this place is Charmander heaven!) and evolved it into a Charmeleon, which made up for the loss of the Scyther.
-Now it is going to take me forever to find enough Charmander to get a Charizard, unless I get lucky and find a wild one.
+Although Scyther was forfeit, I was able to capture a ton of Charmander (seriously, this place is Charmander heaven) and evolved it into a Charmeleon, which made up for the loss of the Scyther.